 ROICH is a Minority run, non-profit agency dedicated to providing members of the Community in Florida with culturally and linguistically accessible information and services to improve their well being.
-Located in Florida, ROICH was founded in 1995 by a group of professionals to address pressing life issues confronting Florida's Immigrant community.
+Located in Florida, ROICH was founded in 1995 by Mr. Fortune & Alicia Jean to address pressing life issues confronting Florida's documented Immigrant community.

 ROICH also developed mechanisms to deliver most of its serivces.
 In keeping with this purpose, ROICH will through the development and expansion of services to improving the lives of children and supporting families throughout our community in the United State.

 How We Make A Difference: As the only Haitian Immigrant-centered organization of its kind in Florida, that working and knows the problem first hands and that are working with the community to help children and families achieve their dreams.
 The first half of 10 years and look at what we have achieved.
 Since 1995, ROICH has developed the reputation in the communities as a valued public service conduit by providing myriad of resources to our community who live around the world, many of whom may be at or below the average income level for the region.

 A large part of ROICH’s success is derived from the organization’s ability to be cultural bridge.
 Through working with churches, local leaders for the improvement of the community, through providing A variety of social services, and education to the forefront of issues.